equivalent/scrapbook2/archive/blogs/2014-04-jenkins-rails-4-rspec-cucumber-selenium.md

 TEST_ENV_NUMBER=995 spinach     # if you use spinach
 ```

-in case you are wondering what the  `TEST_ENV_NUMBER=995` means I'll explain that later.
-Don't run Jenkins now, it will fail due to no database connection.
+As you can see I'm droping and recreating database on each deploy.
+This is because sometimes branches get out of sync.

+We will be passing the `TEST_ENV_NUMBER` variable to our `database.yml`, more on that in "configure database" section

 ## Configuring database

 In our example we will be using PostgreSQL database.
-Log back in to your sudo user and install PostgreSQL (if you don't have already)
+Log back in to your sudo user and install PostgreSQL (if you didn't do that already)

 ```su
 sudo apt-get update